lethienhoa/Variational-AutoEncoder-for-Dialogue-Generation/README.md

 </p>
 <p align="center">Neural Chatbot</p>

 It took only 1 or 2 hours of training (on a GTX 1080) for 30 epochs.
-The result of this model is very bad.
+The result of the model is very bad if it is not trained long enough.
 It answer most of the open ended questions by 'I don't know':

     Q: When are you ready ?
     A: I do n't know.